Blue Apatite Bead Bracelets 6mm media thumbnails

 Is the apatite bracelet fragile?

-With a Mohs hardness of 5, apatite can be scratched by copper coins (Mohs 3.5) on very soft beads and by steel nails or blades (Mohs 5.5–6.5).
+With a Mohs hardness of 5, apatite can be scratched by copper coins (Mohs 3.5) on very soft beads and by nails or steel blades (Mohs 5.5–6.5).
 It is more delicate than quartz (Mohs 7) or garnet (Mohs 7–7.5).
 We recommend wearing it on special occasions, storing it separately from harder stones, and avoiding contact with abrasive surfaces.

 Is the bracelet one size fits all?